speedata/publisher/doc/manual/content/en/manual/setup/configuration.md

 `inkscape-command`
 : Command line for image conversion.
 Version 0.92 and before needs `--export-pdf` and since version 1 it is `--export-filename`.

+`jardir`
+: Directory containing the Java JAR files used for XSLT and RELAX-NG processing.
+Defaults to the bundled `lib` directory.
+Mainly relevant for OS package maintainers — see [Using system-provided Java JARs]({{% relref "installation#using-system-provided-java-jars" %}}).

 `jobname`
 : Name of the output file.
 Default is `publisher`.